Posterior analysis of $n$ in the binomial $(n,p)$ problem with both parameters unknown -- with applications to quantitative nanoscopy: Introduction

-\paragraph*{Ad (iii).} Modern cell microscopy allows visualizing proteins and their modes of interaction during activity.
-It has become an indispensable tool for understanding biological function, transport and communication in the cell and its compartments, especially since the development of super-resolution nanoscopy (highlighted by the 2014 Nobel Prize in Chemistry).
-These techniques enable imaging of individual proteins through photon counts obtained from flourescent markers (fluorophores), which are tagged to the specific protein of interest and excited by a laser beam (see \cite{Hell2015} for a recent survey).
-In this paper, we are concerned with single marker switching (SMS) microscopy \citep{Betzig, Rust, Hess, Folling} where the emission of photons, which are then recorded, is inherently random: after laser excitation a fluorophore undergoes a complicated cycling through (typically unknown) quantum mechanical states on different time scales.
-This severely hinders a precise determination of the number of molecules at a certain spot in the specimen, see, e.g., \cite{Lee}, \cite{Rollins}, \cite{AEM2015}.
-In Section \ref{S:DataExample} we show how the number of fluorophores can be obtained from a modified $(n,p)$-Binomial model when they occur in clusters of similar size in the biological sample.
+\paragraph*{Ad (iii)} Modern cell microscopy allows researchers to observe the activity and interactions of biomolecules in unprecedented detail.
+Especially since the development of super-resolution nanoscopy, for which the 2014 Nobel Prize in Chemistry was awarded, it has become an indispensable tool for understanding the biochemical function of proteins (see \cite{Hell2015} for a survey).
+Super-resolution techniques rely on photon counts obtained from fluorescent markers (or fluorophores), which are tagged to the specific protein of interest and excited by a laser beam.
+In this article, we are concerned with single marker switching (SMS) microscopy \citep{Betzig, Rust, Hess, Folling} where the activation of fluorophores and the emission of photons is inherently random: after excitation by a laser, a fluorophore undergoes a complicated cycling through (typically unknown) quantum mechanical states on different time scales.
+This severely hinders a precise determination of the number of molecules at a certain spot in the specimen, see, e.g., \cite{Lee}, \cite{Rollins}, \cite{AEM2015}, \cite{Staudt2020}.
+In Section~\ref{S:DataExample} we show how the number of fluorophores can be obtained from a modified binomial $(n,p)$ model.
 A common difficulty in such experiments is that the number of active markers decreases over the measurement process due to bleaching effects.
-We show that the initial number $n^{(0)}$ can still be estimated from observations $X^{(t)}\sim \Bin(n^{(t)},p)$ at different time points $t$.
-We can link $n^{(0)}$ to $X^{(t)}$ by an exponential decay $n^{(t)}=n^{(0)}(1-B)^t$, which is known to be valid on physical grounds.
-This results now in a variant of the $(n,p)$-Binomial model, where the bleaching probability $B$ of a fluorophore can be estimated jointly with $n^{(0)}$ within this model.
-This allows us to determine the number of fluorophores $n^{(0)}$ on DNA origami test beds with high accuracy.
+We show that the initial number $n_0$ can still be inferred from observations at later time points by linking them through an exponential decay.
+This leads to a variant of the binomial $(n, p)$ model where the bleaching probability of a fluorophore can be estimated jointly with $n_0$.
+We apply this model to experimental data and determine the number of fluorophores on DNA origami test beds.